treeverse/lakeFS/docs/reference/continuous-export.md

 #### What happens if a continuously exported branch changes while a previous export is still in progress?

 lakeFS exports objects safely and will not export the same branch twice concurrently.
 However when multiple concurrent exports occur intermediate exports cannot be observed and may be dropped.
-A dropped intermediate export does not create the `_SUCCESS` or `_STATUS_<timestamp>.json` and `_MANIFEST_<timestamp>.json` files; conversely, once these appear the export will run to completion.
+A dropped intermediate export does not create the `_lakefs_success` in failed directories or the `<REPO>-<BRANCH>-<COMMIT>` file in the exported directory.
+Conversely, after these appear the export has run to completion.

-#### How consistent is export once the `_STATUS_<timestamp>.json` file appears?
+#### How consistent is export once the `<REPO>-<BRANCH>-<COMMIT>` file appears?

-Once the `_STATUS_<timestamp>.json` file holds status `success`, the export has finished, and S3 rules apply:
+Once the latest `<REPO>-<BRANCH>-<COMMIT>` file holds status `success`, the export has finished, and S3 rules apply:

-* Any file can be accessed.
+* Any file can be listed and accessed (full read-after-write).
-* Files names appear in the `_MANIFEST_<timestamp>.json` file.
-* However S3 file listings will only eventually show all accessible files.

-lakeFS exports to S3 and is bound by its consistency guarantees.
+* Later commits might be exported concurrently, and may affect previously-exported files.

 #### How can I trigger processes external to lakeFS to run after an export?